B.O.B (song): Reception

-In 2009, Stuart Berman of Pitchfork named "B.O.B" the best song of the 2000s, saying "B.O.B. is not just the song of the decade--it is the decade."
-Pitchfork's review called the song a "fast-forwarded highlight-reel prophecy of what the next 10 years held in store."
+In 2009, Stuart Berman of Pitchfork named "B.O.B" the best song of the 2000s, writing, "B.O.B. is not just the song of the decade— it is the decade."
+Pitchfork's review called the song a "fast-forwarded highlight-reel prophecy of what the next 10 years held in store".

 Music video

 The music video for "B.O.B" was directed by Dave Meyers.
 Shmoop said it "combines all of your typical elements of a hip-hop music video, namely the girls, the cars, and the bling, except this video is on psychedelics.
 This is a good point of comparison to see just how much Outkast has changed both musically, artistically, and stylistically over the course of their career."

 Impact

 The song became increasingly popular during the Iraq War in 2003.
 Many radio stations increased its airplay and U.S. troops were using it as a battle cry.
-During the 2003 NASDAQ-100 Open, tennis player Jennifer Capriati requested it to be played.
-Both members of Outkast have clarified they opposed the invasion, with Big Boi wishing that the U.S. government consulted the United Nations before taking action and Andre 3000 stating that the half-hearted bombings are a metaphor for lack of dedication in the music industry.
+Both members of Outkast have clarified that they opposed the invasion, with Big Boi wishing that the U.S. government had consulted the United Nations before taking action, further explaining that the half-hearted bombings are a metaphor for lack of dedication in the music industry.

+During the 2003 NASDAQ-100 Open, the tennis player Jennifer Capriati requested it to be played.

 Iggy Azalea's 2013 single "Work" was inspired by the chord progression in "B.O.B".
 The single's music video also paid homage to the visual elements of the "B.O.B" music video.

-The Janelle Monáe songs "Many Moons" and "Cold War" were both influenced by the drum pattern of "B.O.B".
+Janelle Monáe's "Many Moons" is also influenced by the drum pattern of "B.O.B".

-The song was featured in the video game Saints Row IV, and in the movie Scoob!.
+The song was used in the video games Saints Row IV and Mat Hoffman's Pro BMX, and in the movies How High, Head of State and Scoob!.